walterone/BoardBlaster/README.md

 # BoardBlaster

+> This is a concept in Early Development, all feedbacks are appreciated!

 BoardBlaster is a lightweight utility, made in Node.JS, for all your media downloading and curating needs! \
 This tool crawls and downloads media files from your favourite 4Chan board.
 BoardBlaster also gives you a mobile-friendly visualizer page with different management options.